Things To Do In Nova Scotia

 Learn more at www.saltshakerdeli.com.

 As you can see, we accomplished a lot during our 10-days in Nova Scotia.
-However, there are so many things to do in Nova Scotia and we didn’t have time to experience it all.
+However, there are so many places to visit in Nova Scotia and we didn’t have time to experience it all.
 We can’t wait to go back and explore more.
-All the local businesses and organizations above helped us experience Nova Scotia in their own unique ways.
+Some of the local businesses and organizations above helped us experience Nova Scotia in their own unique ways.
 From scenic views to history to delicious food, we really loved Nova Scotia.

 What did we miss that you’d recommend we do or see next time?